About

 Sojourner (n): A temporary resident; a person who resides temporarily in a place but regards themselves as belonging elsewhere.

-Like so many children of immigrants, I’ve spent most of my life feeling like I have one foot in a distant village and the other in the country of my birth, the place my grandparents sought for a “better” life.
-I’m a woman with two homes: the modern one where the delivery drivers know my name, and the one halfway across the world where life is simpler and where I often feel more “myself” than I ever do here.
+Like so many children of immigrants, I’ve spent most of my life feeling like I have one foot in a distant village and the other in the country of my birth, the place my grandparents sought out for a “better” life.
+I’m a woman with two homes: the one where the delivery drivers know my name, and the other one halfway across the world where life is simpler and where I often feel more myself than I do here.

 I’m Ana.
 I’m a traveller, a shopper, a wife, mother and grandmother, a daughter of God Almighty, and a work in progress.
 A sojourner trying to figure out what to carry and what to leave behind.